-On the Build menu, click Database Specification, or click the button on the toolbar.
+On the Build menu, click System File Specification, or click the button on the toolbar.

 - specify the project name and databases to be included in the project in the initial build, or

 - change which databases are chosen for a rebuild,

 - add or change the 800xA graphics locations, and

 - identify the location of function code help files (.pdf) to be built in.

 Before starting a build, you may need to extract a current database for your 800xA graphics, Symphony Plus graphics, or PPB graphics

 At any time, contextual help can be obtained by clicking on the ? box in the top right corner of the dialog box, and then clicking on the object you are wondering about.